 Income is generated into a self-directed IRA when invested in trust deeds.
 The loan provides a stream of tax-free, passive income that’s designed to secure future growth.
 The loaning process might seem confusing at first, but trust deed investing through a self-directed IRA is fairly simple:

-- The borrower will execute a note payable to a private real estate investor, and the note is backed by a deed of trust on the collateral.
+- The borrower will execute a promissory note payable to a private real estate investor, and the note is backed by a deed of trust on the collateral.

 - The borrower then will promise to pay back the amount loaned, plus interest, in monthly payments over a pre-set amount of months or years stipulated by the lender.